anoushkrit/open-knowledge/setting-up.md

 ## Documentation
-Documentation plays a very crucial part in
+Documentation plays a very crucial part in development of a technical project.